The 29 Best Virtual Happy Hour Ideas in 2022

 Determine a Theme

-Perhaps a colleague is moving on to another work opportunity and you want to send them off properly?
-Or maybe a friend has just announced their engagement, which is cause for celebration.
+Perhaps a colleague is moving on to another work opportunity, and you want to send them off properly.
+Or maybe a friend has just announced their engagement — certainly a cause for celebration.
 Whatever the reason, identify what type of work or social event you are planning to keep guests informed and prepared.

 Make a Plan

 Any event, including virtual events, requires proper planning.
 And while an online happy hour doesn’t call for extensive arrangements, as host, there are some basic to-dos you should be checking off your list.

 First, reach out to your guests a week or two in advance to get their availability.
 In terms of how many people you should be inviting, we find that a smaller group size of three to 10 people tends to work best as it allows for everyone to get some face time.
 Then, once you have confirmed your guest list and guests’ availability, send out a calendar invite, an email or even a paperless invitation (if you’re feeling fancy) at least a week in advance.